uiharu-kazari/2018TDA_AML_Python/README.md

 See [here](https://plot.ly/python/getting-started/#initialization-for-online-plotting) for reference.

 ## 4.Remarks on plot files and data
+1. We performed hdbscan on the PCA components 1~3, then draw the labels accordingly as shown in Plot1.html.
+Data of labels and outliers is in *OnPCAData.csv*.

-1. We perform hdbscan on the original 10k*48 Raw data(without any normalization), then draw the labels on the PCA data in 3D space, and get Plot3.html.
+2. We performed hdbscan on the original 10k*48 Raw data(without any normalization), then draw the labels on the PCA data in 3D space, and get Plot3.html.
-Data of the labels is in *label_hdbscan_over_raw_data.txt*
+Data of the labels and outliers is in *OnRawData.csv*.

 ## 5.Futher Remark